Release Date: November 20, 2019

 This continuing education activity has been designed for investigators, research team members and IRB members, as well as all other healthcare professionals who have an interest in ethics of human research.

-Penn and CHOP faculty, staff, and students/trainees: Successfully complete the online course Ethics of Research with Human Subjects to fulfill your institutional human subjects research training requirements.
+Penn faculty, staff, and students/trainees: Successfully complete the online course Ethics of Research with Human Subjects to fulfill your institutional human subjects research training requirements.